turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 5. DELETE - Destroy an entire specific resource by the request

 Typically there are only 2 paths for RESTFUL endpoints.
 For example, if we have an ideabox app.
 Those two paths would be:
-  1. `/ideas`
-  2. `/ideas/:id`
+  1. `/ideas` - used to generically identify the type of resource.
+Because we may not have an id yet or we want a collection.

-The first is typically used to generically identify the type of resource we're worried about and the second is to identify a specific resource of that type.
+  2. `/ideas/:id` - used to identify a specific resource of that type.

 ### Some alternatives